Here’s a simple git alias to make your life a little easier if you work with feature branches:

 Alternatively, do it with a config setting

-Personally I prefer not to use this setting because
+I personally still prefer to use the

 I’ve got a bunch more Git-related tips in the pipeline.
 If you’re looking to power up your Git skills and understanding, sign up to my mailing list below!